 Topic: Changes in hydromorphology/degradation of habitats

-Fish EQR_G and fish EQR_H are a sensitive BQE to degradation of habitats and may be reported in future.
+Fish EQR_G (general impacts) and fish EQR_H (impacts from hydromorphology) are a sensitive BQE to degradation of habitats and may be reported in future.

 Content review of water quantity data

 Eionet Water includes collection of water quantity data (Waterbase - Water Quantity) for producing comparable information on water resources in Europe.
 Water quantity database covers important parameters to assess water scarcity, freshwater availability, abstraction and water use.
 These data are primarily used by the EEA to update indicators related to freshwater use for the purpose of assessing the state and trends in freshwater resources, identifying associated pressures as well as in evaluating the progress with European policy objectives.
 The Water Exploitation Index (CSI 0018) which is one of the EEA CSI indicators identifying the level of pressure that human activity exerts on the natural water resources in a particular territory.
 That indicator is helping to identify those areas prone to encounter with water scarcity.